Deformed cluster maps of type $A_{2N}$: Introduction

-These results raised the importance of the question of studying the recurrence relation which is given by mutations in Y-seeds.
-Such a relation is equivalent to the difference equation known as a \textit{Y-system}.
-Y-systems were discovered by Zamolodchikov in \cite{Zamolodch2002OnTT} and he showed that the solutions of the difference equation are also solutions of Bethe ansatz equation associated with conformal theories of ADE scattering diagrams.
-Furthermore, it was observed that the solutions appeared to be periodic with a particular period; this was known as \textit{Zamolodchikov's periodicity conjecture}.
-In \cite{Fomin_2003}, this was investigated via the cluster algebra setting and Fomin and Zelevinsky showed a specific product of mutations exhibited Zamolodchikov periodicity.
+These results raised the importance of studying the recurrence relations obtained from mutations in Y-seeds.
+Each set of relations is equivalent to a coupled difference equation known as a \textit{Y-system}.
+Y-systems were originally discovered by Zamolodchikov in the context of exactly solvable models of quantum field theory \cite{Zamolodch2002OnTT}, where the solutions of the difference equation correspond to the solutions of Bethe ansatz equations for conformal field theories associated with ADE scattering diagrams.
+Furthermore, it was observed that all the solutions appeared to be periodic with a particular period; this was known as \textit{Zamolodchikov's periodicity conjecture}.
+In \cite{fomin2001ysystems}, this was investigated in the cluster algebra setting, where Fomin and Zelevinsky showed that a specific composition of mutations exhibited Zamolodchikov periodicity.

-This periodicity phenomenon allows the construction of a periodic map, the \textit{periodic cluster map} introduced by the third author and Fordy in \cite{2013}.
-This map is composed of the mutations such that the cluster returns to the initial cluster and the associated quiver $Q$ is \textit{mutation periodic} \cite{Fordy_2010} with respect to the mutations, i.e. $\mu_{i_{r}}\mu_{i_{r-1}}\cdots \mu_{i_{1}} Q = \rho(Q) $, where $\rho$ is a permutation of the nodes.
-With this notion of a cluster map, one can consider the Liouville-Arnold definition of integrability for maps \cite{10.3792/pjaa.63.198} (see further detail in \cite{2013}) and hence study them as discrete integrable systems.

-Recently, the third author and Kouloukas (\cite{hone2021deformations}) introduced \emph{deformation theory} of coefficient-free cluster mutation, which preserves the symplectic form that is compatible with mutation.
-They showed that the composition of deformed mutations can be regarded as a symplectic map with the condition that it is a cluster map.
-They presented several examples, including deformed integrable cluster maps associated with Dynkin types $A_2$, $A_3$ and $A_4$.

-In this paper, we consider the deformation of an integrable cluster map corresponding to the general even-dimensional case of Dynkin type $A_{2N}$.